A Step-By-Step Guide to Taking High-Quality Photos for Your Dental Website

 This step of the process has multiple parts.
 We created a checklist for you to follow along to make it easier.

 It’s best to loop your photographer in on these plans as well.
 They’ll have valuable insight and can help you along the way.
-Your website design company is also a helpful resource — especially when it comes to getting the right images to match the design of your website.
+Your dental website design company is also a helpful resource — especially when it comes to getting the right images to match the design of your website.

 Determine shoot locations